 Explore the topics of non-Newtonian fluids, acid/base chemistry, and the properties of slime in interactive chemical demonstrations.

 What makes us all talk, walk, think, and stay alive?
 Your brain!
 It’s the bridge from the physical world to your thoughts and opinions.
 Learn about perception, the anatomy of the brain, and see a real human brain.

 We all start our lives as a single cell.
 How does one cell turn into all of the different types of cells in our bodies?
 See embryonic development as it happens, and learn about the different organisms biologists study to understand development.

 Fun With Wind Energy

-Can you build a simple glider with things you find at home?
+Can you build a simple glider with materials you find at home?
 Do you know how a plane flies?
-Can you maneuver a simple glider using control surfaces?
-Build gliders, test them, and have fun seeing them fly.
+Build gliders and see if they can fly!

-Looking for fun summer enrichment?
-Discover a world of hands-on interactive fun at the University of Minnesota summer camps for youth ages 6-15 that introduce the fascinating worlds of agriculture, language, math or science.
-Then spin the wheel to win a prize!
+Looking for fun summer activities?
+Discover a world of hands-on interactive fun at UMN Summer Camps for youth ages 6-15 that introduce the fascinating worlds of agriculture, language, math, and science.
+Spin the wheel to win a prize!

 Magnifying the World Around Us